martynbiz/budget/README.md

 TODO

-view transactions from cat/tag edit page small pagination when no filters remove queries from session, add to links/forms etc show all transactions if query missing (remove from session) remove budget amount?
+click on view transactions (from tag), then click on trans - wrong id small pagination when no filters remove budget amount? - remove from db
-Widget: set target, how long to get there? category/group month stats so can see all months per groups at glance, averages durations - rather than tagging ALL as e.g. "London201707" Transfer to/from fund (good for credit cards, loans etc)
+Widget: set target, how long to get there? add fund amount to nationwide from 1st may category/group month stats so can see all months per groups at glance, averages durations - rather than tagging ALL as e.g. "London201707" Transfer to/from fund (good for credit cards, loans etc)